mdespuits/dotify/README.md

 ### Link up your files

 This is the heart of the Dotify tool.
-This command will link all of the files within the `.dotify` directory into your home directory.
+This command will link the files within the `~/.dotify` directory into your home directory.

     $ dotify link
     Do you want to link ~/.bashrc?
 [Yn] Y